 Essential Duties and Responsibilities

-Provide support to Board of Trustees (BOT): prepare materials and assist in planning for New Trustee Orientation; coordinate BOT meeting logistics and oversee the preparation and distribution of BOT materials prior to meetings; maintain BOT contact information document; maintain e-mail distribution lists for BOT and standing committees; assist with scheduling standing committee meetings as requested; and manage the BOT calendar of meetings and notable events.
+Provide support to Board of Trustees (BOT): attend board and committee meetings as requested; prepare materials and handle logistics for New Trustee Orientation; handle all BOT meeting logistics; oversee the preparation and distribution of BOT materials prior to board meetings; prepare meeting minutes; maintain BOT contact information document; maintain e-mail distribution lists for BOT and standing committees; assist with scheduling standing committee meetings as requested; prepare the BOT calendar of meetings and important events.

-Manage the Head of School’s calendar and schedule being sure her schedule is set to reflect her highest priorities and that she has all materials prepared for each appointment; field inquiries from and arrange for meetings with staff, faculty, parents, and alumni; arrange all travel; reserve meeting spaces; track all meeting attendance and arrange for refreshments.
+Manage along with the Office Manager, the Head of School’s calendar and schedule being sure her schedule is set to reflect her highest priorities and that she has all materials prepared for each appointment; field inquiries from and arrange for meetings with staff, faculty, parents, and alumni; arrange all travel; reserve meeting spaces; track all meeting attendance, and arrange for refreshments.

-Assist Head of School in arranging special events on campus, including in her residence; organizing and coordinating school-wide events such as faculty functions, trustee meetings, and varied special events (such as Opening party, End-of-year party, In-Service meetings).
-Function as RSVP contact for school events, compile and communicate responses when necessary.
+Assist Head of School in arranging special events on campus, including in her residence; organizing and coordinating school-wide events such as faculty functions, trustee meetings, and varied special events (such as Opening party, End-of-year party, In-Service meetings), and working closely with the Office is Advancement.